IntelLabs/hec-p-isa-tools/README.md

 pre-commit run --all-files
 ```

-Please run run the tests provided in each of the components and make sure
+Please run the tests provided in each of the components and make sure
 the tests pass.

 # Feedback